Fujio-Turner/sg-log-reader-demo/README.md

 **Timestamp log offset**

-Sometimes the Sync Gateway logs have additional timestamps or namespacing in front the the Sync Gateway's own time stamp in the log.
+Sometimes the Sync Gateway logs have additional timestamps or namespacing in front of Sync Gateway's own time stamp in the log.

 EXAMPLE BELOW